screenbeard/personal-chronicle/content/posts/wave-preview-at-the-google-io-developer-conference.md

 title: Wave Preview at the Google I/O Developer Conferencee
 url: /wave-preview-at-the-google-io-developer-conference/
 ---

+{{< youtube v_UyVmITiYQ >}}

 Google Wave was recently announced at the Google I/O developer conference.
 This is an amazing video and well worth the hour and twenty it will take you to watch it.
 If you'd like to know what the future of web communication might look like, you can get a head start right here.